• Archive ETH Studio Basel

 Events

-La Biennale di Venezia, How will we live together?
+La Biennale di Venezia: How will we live together?
+I Exhibition May 22 – Nov 21 2021

 The Urban Theory Lab, University of Chicago and ETH Zürich / FCL Singapore collaborate with the contribution Worlds of Planetary Urbanization for the 17th International Architecture Exhibition, the Biennale di Venezia 2021, curated by Hashim Sarkis.
 How will we live together under conditions of planetary urbanization?